IU-Webprogrammierung/web-programmierung-aramfilak/README.md

 ## Build the Project

-To build the project, use the following command:
+To build the project, use the following command ⚙️:

 ```sh
 npm run build